Louhc/PIP_FRI-and-DePIP_FRI/README.md

-<h1 align="center">District1 (Distributed R1CS-Targeted SNARKs)</h1>
+<h1 align="center">Soloist (Distributed SNARKs for Rank-1 Constraint System)</h1>

-___District1___ is a Rust library for a distributed SNARK for R1CS with constant proof size, constant verifier complexity, and constant amortized communication complexity.
+___Soloist___ is a Rust library for a distributed SNARK for R1CS with constant proof size, constant verifier complexity, and constant amortized communication complexity.
 It also includes various implementations which may of independent interests, such as an improved inner product argument with constant proof size following the "Polynomial interactive oracle proof (PIOP) + Polynomial commitment scheme (PCS)" approach, and a bivariate batch KZG PCS first supporting multiple polynomials and points.

 **WARNING:** This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.